Neotron-Compute/Neotron-Book/src/2_bios.md

 fn VideoModeFontGet() -> Result<FontInfo, Error>;
 ```

-Get a pointer to the current text-mode font.
+Get a information about the currently loaded bitmap font.
 See [VideoModeFontSet](#videomodefontset).

 ### VideoModeFontSet